 Elevate feet to improve blood circulation.
 Part of being dehydrated is a state called hypovolemia or volume contraction, in which the volume of blood in the body is reduced.
 Some signs of this are an increased heart rate, low blood pressure, turning pale, dizziness, feeling faint, nausea, confusion, decreased urine output, sweating with cool pale skin, and extreme thirstiness.
 Laying the subject down and elevating the legs will help keep the blood flow centered on the core of the body and the head.
 This will help reduce circulatory shock and potentially decrease body temperature as well.

 Drink fluids to replenish body liquids.
 As stated above, a lot of minor dehydration symptoms can be alleviated with a glass or two of water.
-But it is also possible that you have depleted your body's electrolytes in the process.
+But it is also possible that you have depleted your body’s electrolytes in the process.
 Electrolytes are excreted when we sweat, and they are basically different kinds of salts needed for proper muscle and nerve functionality.
 Sports drinks contain electrolytes, as do many foods.
-There is a recipe for an electrolyte drink in the sidebar of this article.
 Remember, the rate of rehydration for mild dehydration is five teaspoons of liquid per pound of body weight over four hours.

 Serious dehydration requires hospitalization.
 It is possible that the subject is beyond the point where oral rehydration therapy can make up for the loss of bodily liquids.
 In fact, sometimes drinking too many liquids when you’re dehydrated can be dangerous, leading to a cerebral edema.
 Some signs of serious dehydration include lethargy, loss of consciousness, seizures, and sunken eyes.
 If you suspect or have observed that the dehydration is at this level, you need to get the subject to an emergency room or call an ambulance immediately.
 They will be able to evaluate their needs, provide intravenous saline fluids, and monitor their condition.